kraenhansen/wasm-io-2025-talk/pages/about-us.md

 [click] I help build developer tools at MongoDB, primarily Compass, an Electron based GUI to query and administer a database cluster.
 [click] I help maintain the Atlas Device SDK for TypeScript (formerly Realm JS).
 Lots of TypeScript, a bit of C++, supports multiple runtime environments, operating systems and JavaScript engines.
 [click] Outside of work, I'm a proud father of two 6yos and a 2yo toddler - all girls.
+And I live in Roskilde, just west of Copenhagen in Denmark.
-[click] Besides my work at MongoDB (where I work ~ 30 hours per week) and family I like to build in the public.
+[click] Besides spending time with my family and my work at MongoDB (where I work ~ 30 hours per week), I like to build in the public.
+For this work, I accept sponsorships on GitHub - by Callstack in particular.
 [click] Write to me on Bluesky - any feedback is appreciated.

 -->